 There are some things I know better than to go trying to make at home.

-6 months ago I wouldn’t have believed myself if I tried to tell, well, myself, that pizza crust would be near the top of my made only in-house list.
-I mean, yeast?
-Kneading?
-Rising?
-Who has the time?
+6 months ago I would have never believed myself if I tried to tell, well, myself, that pizza crust would be something that I’m now comfortable making at home, but HERE WE ARE!

 Maybe you have the same fears, but I’m here to squash the rumors.
 Not only have I found homemade pizza crust easy to make, but it doesn’t take nearly the amount of time I thought it did.
 The recipe I’ve successfully used several times, including for tonight’s dinner of Santa Fe Summer BBQ Pizza, has yet to be anything but light, fluffy, and chewy.
 Plus, with rise time and all, it’s ready in under an hour!